 2.2.1 Installation, configuration, and execution of the MODIS NDVI metrics application

-The algorithm works on both Linux and Windows operational environment.
-Here are described the installation, configuration, and execution of the algorithm in Linux environment.
+The algorithm codes are developed with IDL + ENVI programing language.
+They work on both Linux and Windows operational environment with IDL+ENVI installed.
+The instruction covers the installation, configuration, and execution of the algorithm codes in Linux environment.

 Installation of the application

-Obtain the algorithm zip file from dds.gina.alaska.edu
+Download the algorithm zip file from ftp://dds.gina.alaska.edu/public/modis_ndvi_metrics/modis_ndvi_metrics.zip

-The algorithm and corresponding documentation are zipped in a zip file (modis-ndvi-metrics.zip) and stored at ftp://dds.gina.alaska.edu/public/modis_ndvi_metrics/modis_ndvi_metrics.zip.
-You can download it to your directory (for example: $HOME).
+We will assume you download it to your home directory ($HOME).

-unzip the zip file.
-The unzipped files are stored in the directory “modis_ndvi_metrics” and subdirectories (for example: $HOME/modis_ndvi_metrics).
+Unzip the file, the expanded files will be stored in the “modis_ndvi_metrics” directory ($HOME/modis_ndvi_metrics).